Our Lady and the English Martyrs Church: Architecture

 The building, one of the largest Catholic churches in the United Kingdom, is designed in the Gothic revival style and follows the traditional cruciform layout.
 It features a polygonal apse and a central lantern tower.
 The construction includes Casterton stone for the foundation, Ancaster for the plinth, the remainder being Combe Down stone.
 The interior is constructed in Bath stone, Plymouth marble and Newbiggin stone.
 The spire, the tallest in Cambridge, reaches 214 feet (65 m) and can be seen for several miles.

-The stained glass windows depict, among other things, dedications of Cambridge Colleges and scenes from the lives of English martyrs, in particular St John Fisher.
+The stained-glass windows depict, among other things, dedications of Cambridge Colleges and scenes from the lives of English martyrs, in particular St John Fisher.

-To bring the sanctuary in line with the liturgical directives resulting from the Second Vatican Council (1962–1965), its design and re-ordering was done by Gerard Goalen of Harlow.
+To bring the sanctuary in line with the perceived liturgical directives resulting from the Second Vatican Council (1962–1965), its design and re-ordering was done by Gerard Goalen of Harlow.
 On 7 April 1973, Charles Grant, the Bishop of Northampton, consecrated the present central altar.
 The original high altar has subsequently been used mainly for reservation of the Blessed Sacrament.

 The church was upgraded to Grade I listed building in 2022 from Grade II*.